pwrdrvr/microapps-core/packages/microapps-cdk/README.md

 # Creating a MicroApp Using Docker Lambda Functions

-Note: semi-deprecated as of 2022-01-27.
-Zip Lambda functions are better supported.
+Docker Lambdas are great for large applications.
+These used to be slower to cold start but as of early 2023 that appears to no longer be an issue.

 ## Next.js Apps

 Create a Next.js app then follow the steps in this section to set it up for publishing to AWS Lambda @ Origin as a MicroApp.
-To publish new versions of the app use `npx microapps-publish --new-version x.y.z` when logged in to the target AWS account.
+To publish new versions of the app use `npx pwrdrvr --new-version x.y.z` when logged in to the target AWS account.

 ### Modify package.json

-Replace the version with `0.0.0` so it can be modified by the `microapps-publish` tool.
+Replace the version with `0.0.0` so it can be modified by the `pwrdrvr` CLI.

 ### Install Dependencies

 ```
-npm i --save-dev @pwrdrvr/microapps-publish
+npm i --save-dev pwrdrvr
 ```

 ### Dockerfile